manfredsteyer/2019_08_26/tddd_en.md

 * [Ngrx + Facades: Better State Management](https://medium.com/@thomasburlesonIA/ngrx-facades-better-state-management-82a04b9a1e39)
 * [Push-based Archtectures with RxJS](https://medium.com/@thomasburlesonIA/push-based-architectures-with-rxjs-81b327d7c32d)

->  These approaches - which encapsulate domain logic will also managing changes to state - leverage the concepts of Facades (aka View Models).
+>  These approaches - which encapsulate domain logic and manages changes to state - leverage the concepts of Facades.

 ![Isolating the Domain Layer](./isolate.png)